eliseiprofir/portfolio/README.md

 #### About me
 I've always had a structured, mathematical way of thinking and a passion for building things that work well and make life easier.
 Around three years ago, while working in digital marketing, I stumbled upon programming—and it instantly clicked.

 I realized that software development would allow me to use my natural strengths to design and build digital "machines"—systems and tools that bring real value to people’s lives.
 That’s when I decided to dive into learning programming and developing the skills needed to transition into tech.
+I'm currently looking for a role in backend web development, ideally working with Python.
+If you're hiring, let's chat!

 So here I am...